 Employees working at an essential business who are unable to work remotely may request to be permitted to wear, or be provided with, cloth masks or facial coverings in an effort to reduce the spread of COVID-19.
 Employers should consider if this action would help lessen the anxiety felt by employees and allow the use of masks as an additional precautionary measure.
 Consideration should be taken, however, as to whether the face covering may cause a safety hazard if operating machinery.

 Employees using any type of facial covering should ensure they are wearing it properly.
-The World Health Organization has a video on proper removal and application of facial covering materials.
+The World Health Organization (WHO) has a video on proper removal and application of facial covering materials.
 In addition, the CDC provides guidance on the use of cloth facial coverings and OSHA released a video and poster that show employers and workers how to properly wear and remove a respirator.
 The video and poster are also available in Spanish.

 Lastly, if an employer requires employees to wear face coverings in the workplace, and an employee refuses, the employer should ask questions of the employee to better understand their reason for refusal.
 Employers will need to take into consideration any religious protections under Title VII or if the employee may need a related reasonable accommodation under the Americans with Disabilities Act (ADA).